Website interface language

 2.2.
 Payment Policy

-The Administration does not store any card details.
-It is not a Payment Controller, as it only receives notifications about successful payments.
+The Administration does not store any credit card details.
+Rentafont is not a Payment system, as it only receives authorized notifications about User’s payments.

-It is understood, however, that when receiving payment for the Tariff, the Administration may collect additional information including, inter alia, transaction number, transaction time.
+It is understood, however, that when receiving payment, the Administration may collect additional information including, inter alia, transaction number, transaction time, the name of the end user of licensed fonts and other order’s information.

 2.3.
 Personal Data requested by third party services